 Five top targets ahead of 2022 NFL trade deadline

-Five top targets ahead of 2022 NFL trade deadline originally appeared on NBC Sports Boston
+Five top targets ahead of 2022 NFL trade deadline originally appeared on NBC Sports Chicago

 There is still a long way to go in the NFL season, but it’s time for teams to make some moves.